 When we cover your post-production, you can do more with a Neutral setting than with Vivid.
 More on that in later posts on making videos with your DSLR.

 Audio Recording Settings

 You want to have your recording levels set manually and not automatic for the same reasons for the video.
-When someone stops talking the Auto level will increase the volume and introduce noise.
+When someone stops talking, the Auto level will increase the volume and introduce noise.

 Most levels on cameras or a separate recording device like the Zoom Digital Audio Recorders have a way to show you it is too loud.

-Most video editors agree that the overall audio level of your audio mix (all of your audio combined) should normalized between -10db to -20db.
-I personally level my videos around -12db with occasional peaks to -8db.
+Most video editors agree that the overall audio level of your audio mix (all of your audio combined) should be normalized between -10db to -20db.
+I level my videos around -12db with occasional peaks to -8db.

 What this means for me on my Nikon D5 is I want the level to peak right up to the last line before it goes red.
-I have a person talk for a while and then set the sound recording level before actually recording.
+I have a person talk for a while and then set the sound recording level before recording.

 I recommend doing a test video for sound.
-Set your video settings to get a good exposure and audio levels for good sound.
+Set your video settings to get good exposure and audio levels for good sound.
 Record 30 seconds to a minute and then download to your computer and play using Quicktime or other video software that came with your computer.

 Picking a location to do an interview

-When picking a location you need to pay attention to two things: 1) Sound in the location and 2) lighting/visual.
+When picking a location, you need to pay attention to two things: 1) Sound in the location and 2) lighting/visual.